Fullmetal Alchemist the Movie: Conqueror of Shamballa: Box office

+Critical response

 Critical response to the film has generally been positive.
 Theron Martin from Anime News Network found Conqueror of Shamballa as a very entertaining film "as it has all of the action, flashy magic, comedy, snappy dialogue, drama, and intrigue that made the TV series so great."
 The few negative points he found about the plot were lack of discussions of morality which were featured in the anime series and that "the writing and plotting just don't feel as sharp as they were for the series."
 He praised the additional content from the limited edition DVD as well as the English dub, but criticized the subtitles for having grammatical mistakes.
 Although Dani Moure from Mania Entertainment did not find the story to be very original, he still favored it due to its mix of themes, turning it into an entertaining film.
 He also praised the staff from the series, commenting they have done an "admirable job," making the film a "sequel well worthy of bearing the series' name."
 Chris Johnston of Newtype USA praised it is as "a perfect way" to conclude the TV series, saying it is "a rousing, action-packed and heartrending close."

 It also received praise by IGN's Jeremy Mullin, who gave it an overall 9 over 10, having had good opinion of the graphics used during the film and how the film expands Fullmetal Alchemist's story.
 The film was compared to The End of Evangelion due to how both titles expand their anime's endings, resulting in a "proper ending" due to the characters' development featured in the film.
 Mullin also liked the audio from Conqueror of Shamballa, but added that some of the English voice actors lacked accents.
 DVD Talk writer Todd Douglass Jr. also liked the film as he was "pleased to report that the story was handled nigh-flawlessly.
 The inclusion of real world events helps ground the fact that Edward is in our world, but there was just something surreal about that after seeing it."
 He found the film's ending to be fitting for Fullmetal Alchemist and said it will be well received by fans from the series.
 While reviewing the special edition DVD, Douglass commented the extras featured in the DVD "are worth the price."
 However, he also added that "some people just don't care about the extras" and concluded that "this is a strong reissue that could have possibly been better, but is fine just the same."